kenashcraft/koch-v1-1/docs/assembly.md

 Add the FPX330-S01 frame to the first XL330.

 ![Step 1](./img/step1-animation.gif)
 (TODO: Replace this with a proper export.
-This is a screen grab from the YouTube video.)
+This is a screen grab from the YouTube video.
+Also, I think those are the wrong size screws.)

 Gather the parts: